juniorleota/machine_learning_basics/Readme.md

 This will explore:
 - perceptron as the building block to teach it how to do AND gate operations
+    - What is an activation function why you need it
+    - The basic structure of how you would model a neuron
+    - Basic concepts such as training data, epochs, weights, bias adn more
 - multi layered perceptron to fix some issues with single layer perceptron
+    - Explore improvements of